IMPORTANCE OF THE CHOICE OF LEGAL STRUCTURE

 6 – Donation subject to reservations

-If shares are sold to a general partnership, to old or new members, the difference between the market value and the actual sale price (too low) may be considered a gift and gift tax may be levied accordingly.
+If shares are sold to a general partnership, to former or new partners, the difference between the market value and the actual (too low) selling price may be considered a gift and gift tax may be levied accordingly.

 Some cantons have a massive exemption from inheritance or gift tax in the context of business successions to tax-exempt recipients or heirs, such as e.g. the canton of Zurich which exempts at 80%.